Morantron/tmux-fingers/README.md

 set -g @fingers-pattern-50 'whatever'
 ```

-NOTE: patterns are case insensitive, and grep's extended syntax should be used.
+Patterns are case insensitive, and grep's extended syntax ( ERE ) should be used.
 `man grep` for more info.

 If the introduced regexp contains an error, an error will be shown when
 invoking the plugin.

+It's recommended to install `gawk` for better support of custom
+patterns: some things like interval expressions do not work in built-in `awk`
+in OSX/BSD systems.

 ## @fingers-copy-command